paulnicholsen27/flatiron_lectures/module_1/010_intro_to_active_record/README.md

 ## Rake

+* add the rake gem to the Gemfile
+* bundle install (get the gem)
+* define tasks in the Rakefile

 ## ActiveRecord

-* create table
+- create table
-* updating schema
+- update schema
-* interacting with the database
+- interact with database
-* methods created automatically
+- lots of automatic stuff

 ## Migrations

-* Change the structure of the database
-* Affect the schema

-Create table
-Drop table
-Alter table (adding indexes and constraints)
-Add column

 ## Seed data

-* Seed data for the database